 What do we think about the bike?

-We love it!
+This bike has been broadly a great help to us, especially when we lived in the Dublin suburbs.
 We needed some transport to get us around locally & going for a cargo bike has been a near perfect solution.
 You do need to be determined to cycle which is something I enjoy but I am not some sort of road racer, I mainly commute by bicycle or do it for a bit of exercise.

 Is the bike stable & how safe do we feel?

 If you are sensible & adjust your cycling style to the road surface, I find the bicycle easy to manoeuvre & control.
 I feel very comfortable cycling on Irish roads in that after almost 20 years of being a regular commuter cyclist.
 I feel I am experienced enough to bring my kids out on the bike with me mixed in traffic which is quite common on Dublin streets.
-Dublin has average to poor cycling infrastructure which is rarely segregated from motorised traffic, so it is important that as a cyclist you feel as comfortable as possible to mix with traffic on the roads.
+Dublin has some challenging cycling infrastructure which is rarely segregated from motorised traffic, so it is important that as a cyclist you feel as comfortable as possible to mix with traffic on the roads.
 While you can never 100% say you are absolutely safe as is the case with using their roads while driving or walking, I do feel safe as much as I can be when using the cargo bike.

 While it is a much more expensive option, we opted for the cargo bike route over using a bike trailer which is typically pulled from behind a bicycle.
 We felt it was a safer option to have the children in front in a sturdier vehicle construction such as the cargo bike box.